Cluj-Napoca: Climate

-The city has the best air quality in the European Union, according to research published in 2014 by a French magazine and air-quality organization that studied the EU's hundred largest cities.
+The city has the best air quality in the European Union, according to research published in 2014 by a French magazine and air-quality organisation that studied the EU's hundred largest cities.

 Law and government

 Administration

 The city government is headed by a mayor.
 Since 2012, the office is held by Emil Boc, who was returned at that year's local election for a third term, having resigned in 2008 to become Prime Minister.
 Decisions are approved and discussed by the local government (consiliu local) made up of 27 elected councillors.
 The city is divided into 15 districts (cartiere) laid out radially.
 City hall intends to develop local administrative branches for most of the districts.